-Sinbad Cartoon: Sorting Out The Facts, Rumors, And False Memories From The Non-Existent 90’s Genie Movie He Never Made
+Sinbad Cartoon: Sorting Out The Facts, Rumors, And False Memories From The Non-Existent 90s Genie Movie He Never Made

 Is there a Sinbad cartoon called Shazaam?
-The topic of whether or not comedian Sinbad made a cartoon, or live-action movie, called “Shazaam” (about a Genie in a bottle) has been a trending topic online ever since it came up on Reddit a few months ago, and The Inquisitr is here to help you sort it all out.
+The topic of whether or not comedian Sinbad made a cartoon or live-action movie called Shazaam (about a Genie in a bottle) has been a trending topic online ever since it came up on Reddit a few months ago, and the Inquisitr is here to help you sort it all out.

 Sinbad (The Comedian) Has Not Made A Movie Called Shazaam

-David Adkins, an actor and stand-up comedian who performs under the mononym “Sinbad,” was huge in the 1990’s.
+David Adkins, an actor and stand-up comedian who performs under the mononym Sinbad, was huge in the 1990s.
 In addition to his thriving stand-up career, he parlayed that fame into a series of second-tier TV shows and B-movies at the height of his popularity.
 He appeared on the Cosby Show spinoff A Different World; had his own show, The Sinbad Show, for a season; and appeared in the movies Necessary Roughness and Jingle All The Way, among others.
-At least one of them, Homeward Bound II: Lost in San Francisco, is a cartoon – so in that sense, there is at least one Sinbad cartoon.
+At least one of them, Homeward Bound II: Lost in San Francisco, is a cartoon, so in that sense, there is at least one Sinbad cartoon.

-One thing Sinbad did not do during his few years at the top in the middle 1990’s was make a cartoon called “Shazaam,” nor did he make a live-action movie of the same name.
-You can look at Sinbad’s IMDB résumé for yourself: there is no “Shazaam” on the list.
+One thing Sinbad did not do during his few years at the top in the mid-1990s was make a cartoon called Shazaam, nor did he make a live-action movie of the same name.
+You can look at Sinbad’s IMDb résumé for yourself: there is no Shazaam on the list.
 That’s because the movie doesn’t exist.

-David Adkins/Sinbad wasn’t the only African American media sensation who was at the peak of his popularity in the middle 1990’s.
+David Adkins/Sinbad wasn’t the only African-American media sensation who was at the peak of his popularity in the middle 1990s.
 Basketball player Shaquille O’Neal was also huge, both literally and figuratively, during this time period.
-Besides his career on the basketball court, O’Neal parlayed his fame into unremarkable rap albums as well as appearances in second- (and third-) tier TV shows and B-movies.
+Besides his career on the basketball court, O’Neal parlayed his fame into rap albums as well as appearances in second- and third-tier TV shows and B-movies.

 During this time period, Shaquille did, in fact, make a movie about a genie.
 It’s called Kazaam, and it’s almost universally regarded as terrible (it has a 6 percent critics’ rating on Rotten Tomatoes).